MrMichael3/bodet-scorepad-parser/README.md

 # How It Works
 1. The script listens for TCP connections and receives data in chunks.
 2. Messages are parsed according to predefined markers and structure.
+3. and LRC check is calculated over each received message to ensure integrity.
-3. Only messages with type `11` are processed further.
+4. Only messages with type `11, 12 and 13` are processed further.

-   - message #11 means floorball.
+   - message #11, #12 and #13 are related to floorball.
 For other message types see the [Guide from Bodet](https://static.bodet-sport.com/images/stories/EN/support/Pdfs/manuals/Scorepad/608264-Network%20output%20and%20protocols-Scorepad.pdf)

 5. Extracted information includes: